khaledh/khaledh.github.io/docs/osdev/05-bootloader-p1.md

 $ # The OVMF image is installed to /opt/homebrew/opt/ovmf/share/OVMF/OvmfX64/OVMF_CODE.fd
 ```

 There are two files we're interested in: `OVMF_CODE.fd` and `OVMF_VARS.fd`.
-The first one is the firmware image, and the second one is the NVRAM image that contains UEFI variables that persist across reboots, and it needs to be writable.
-Let's copy them to our project directory, mainly to avoid depending on the system's OVMF installation, and also to be able to write to the NVRAM image:
+The first one
+is the firmware image, and the second one is the NVRAM image that contains UEFI variables
+that persist across reboots, and it needs to be writable.
+Let's copy them to our project
+directory, mainly to avoid depending on the system's OVMF installation and also to be able
+to write to the NVRAM image:

 ```sh-session
 $ mkdir ovmf